collective/Products.ContentWellPortlets/README.txt

 To add portlets below the content
 =================================
-Follow the above instructions, but add /@@manage-portletsbelowcontent to the end of the URL instead of /@@manage-portletsabovecontent
+Follow the above instructions, but instead of /@@manage-portletsabovecontent, add /@@manage-portletsbelowcontent to the end of the URL

 Technical details
 ===================

-* The product adds two new viewlets; within each of these we call a template that calls portlet managers (specified in portlets.xml) For details of exactly which viewlet managers these viewlets slot into:
+* The product adds two new viewlets; within each of these are three portlet managers (specified in portlets.xml) For details of exactly which viewlet managers these viewlets slot into:
    * see configure.zcml in Products/ContentWellPortlets/browser
    * or install the product, go to your Plone site and add /@@manage-viewlets to the URL

 * For styling:
-   * viewlets are contained within a div that has a CSS id
+   * Viewlets are contained within a div that has a CSS id
-   * each portlet manager within the viewlet is in a div with CSS class; these can be used for styling For example, if you want just two columns of portlets above the content, you could style with something like:
+   * Each portlet manager within the viewlet is in a div with CSS class; these can be used for styling For example, if you want just two columns of portlets above the content, you could style with something like:
   #portlets-above .portletsAboveContentA, #portlets-above .portletsAboveContentB { width:48%; padding-right:2em; float:left }